 - Lastly, and most important: ENJOY EVERY MINUTE OF THE GAME DRIVES AND CONSIDER YOURSELF PRIVILEGED TO EXPERIENCE WHERE YOU ARE!

 One of the most spectacular sights of the migration is when herds gather to cross the Grumeti River in Tanzania as well as the Mara River in Kenya.
-The crossing of these rivers takes place from July through September.
-As the herds cross, large predators such as crocodiles wait patiently and cunningly in the river to gorge themselves on yet another meal while other predators on land such as lions and hyena wait for the weak or feeble to prey upon.
+Migration crossings take place from July through September.
+As the herds cross, large predators such as crocodiles wait patiently and cunningly in the river to gorge themselves on yet another meal while other predators on land such as lions and hyena wait for their prey.
 It’s both thrilling and hectic and there are a number of lodges whose location is well suited for you to witness this amazing event.

 Please note though that since this is a natural event, the migration changes slightly from year to year in timing.